SarpedonTD/sarpedontd.github.io/_posts/2022-10-20-On-Discord-and-PPK.md

 ## Adding PPK Events via Discord

-For steps 3 in [Pilot  Workflow](Pilot  Workflow) the Discord bot listens for KMs, creates a row for the KM, then creates PPK buttons.
+For steps 3 in [pilot workflow](Pilot-Workflow) the Discord bot listens for KMs, creates a row for the KM, then creates PPK buttons.
 Note that PPK is assigned to an in-game clone, not a Discord user.

 ``` C#